Vehicle Registration Plates Not Required

 Former Military Vehicles

-Folks who have a restored military vehicle may register it as a Former Military Vehicle ONLY IF they have authentic insignia, military registration numbers (usually on the hood) and correct paint schemes.
+You may ONLY register it as a Former Military Vehicle if it has authentic insignias, military registration numbers (usually on the hood), and correct paint schemes.
 A former military vehicle that does not meet this requirement may only be registered as an Antique Vehicle, or Classic Auto, Classic Truck, or Classic Motorcycle.
 For example, Bubba's M-37 hunting truck with the elevated shooting seat and the bogus camouflage (few M-37's had camouflage) cannot be registered as a Former Military Vehicle.
 A civilian vehicle "in drag" (painted and equipped to look like a "real" military vehicle) it is not a Former Military Vehicle and may not be registered as such.

-The vehicle registration form issued by the State uses the military registration (hood) number in the space that would normally contain the registration plate number.
+The vehicle registration form issued by the State uses the military registration (hood) number in the space that would normally contain the registration license plate number.
 This form must be carried whenever the vehicle is on any public thoroughfare.
+Also, see my above comment on the validation tag.

 It is unlikely that a competent, knowledgeable police officer would stop the operator of a Former Military Vehicle for having no plates displayed.
 Of course, there may be one police officer in the state that does not know the laws he has sworn to enforce.
-Some may find it handy to print this paragraph of the Transportation Code and have it handy.
+Some may find it handy to print a copy of the registration application with this information and have it available.
+I already had a Justice of the Peace "cut me some slack" on this.
+He did me a favor while his son was climbing on my WC52 at a vehicle show and suggested I get my vehicle registered and display the license plate before an equally smart cop gave me a ticket.

 This information is the result of research by the Kempner Power Wagon Museum.
 Please pass it on to all Former Military Vehicle owners.